orbinson/adaptto-opentelemetry-demo/README.md

 The most basic setup sends the traces and metrics to a output file in `generic-otel-collector/output`.
 One can connect to their own APM toolings by updating exporters in `generic-otel-collector/otel-collector-config.yaml`

-An example of an APM tool that can run self-hosted in linux and macos on docker is Signoz, a simple Signoz setup has been added and can be run by using the following command **after bringing down the generic otel collector** :
+An example of an APM tool that can run self-hosted in linux and macOS on docker is Signoz, a simple Signoz setup has been added and can be run by using the following command **after bringing down the generic otel collector** :

 ```bash
 docker compose -f signoz/docker-compose.yaml up -d